noob-hackers/m-wiz/README.md

 * Now make sue that you internet connection is on and after that the installation starts automatically
 ```
 ```
-* After the installation succesfully completes you will see a THANKS text on screen after that a new text appears
+* After the installation successfully completes you will see a THANKS text on screen after that a new text appears
 ```
 ```
 * EXIT FROM TERMUX AFTER 5 SECONDS AND RE-OPEN IT after seeing this just exit from termux and re open it